isdaniel/RustBox/README.md

 cargo build --release
 ```

-### Working with Git Submodules

-This project uses git submodules to manage the container rootfs.
+> This project uses git submodules to manage the container rootfs.
 The `rootfs/lowerdir` directory is a submodule pointing to a separate repository.

 #### Initial Setup